 1. Change the SSH (Secure Shell) Listen Port on the server to a port different than 22.
 This prevents automated brute-force attacks from even beginning to guess usernames and passwords on the server.

 2. Use only TLS (Transport Layer Security) protected interfaces for server administration.
 TLS encrypts the traffic between your server and your computer.
 This prevents hackers from capturing login information so they can execute an attack.
-On cPanel servers, cPanel, WHM, Webmail, SMTP, and IMAP/POP3 all offer TLS-protected access, but it may not be used by default.
+Our servers offer TLS-protected access, but it may not be on by default.

 3. Use only trusted networks and computers to administer your server.